-CS K-12 Framework
+K-12 CS Framework and Standards

 The CSTA Standards:

-- Introduce the fundamental concepts of computer science to all students, beginning at the elementary school level.
+- Introduce the fundamental concepts of Computer Science to all students, beginning at the elementary school level.

-- Present computer science at the secondary school level in a way that can fulfill a computer science, math, or science graduation credit.
+- Present Computer Science at the secondary school level in a way that can fulfill a computer Science, Math, or Science graduation credit.

-- Encourage schools to offer additional secondary-level computer science courses that will allow interested students to study facets of computer science in more depth and prepare them for entry into the workforce or college.
+- Encourage schools to offer additional secondary-level Computer Science courses that will allow interested students to study facets of Computer Science in more depth and prepare them for entry into the workforce or college.

-The standards have been written by educators to be coherent and comprehensible to teachers, administrators, and policy makers.
+The standards have been written by educators to be coherent and comprehensible to teachers, administrators, and policymakers.

 Action Plan for CS Education